emuhlestein/notes/angular/components.md

 * State Management with Notifications - State management with notifications using Subject, BehaviorSubject
 * ngrx/Redux - Uses State(immutable), Actions(State Changes, Reducers(State+Action=New State), Store(Observableof state...)

+When a user navigates away from a component, the component is destroyed and all its state is lost.
+To remember the state of a component, a service can be used as a means to remember the state.
+The navigated component is initialized and displayed.
+When returning to the former component, it is re-created and displayed.
+All of its state is gone.
+It is back to its default state.

+A service that is used only for maintaining component state is sometimes called a property bag.
+So the component will not use local properties to save state data, it will store its values in a service.

+    export class ProductComponent {
+        constructor(private paramService: ParameterService){}

+        set someProperty(value: number) {
+           this.paramService.someProperty = value;
+        }

+        get someProperty(): number {
+           return this.paramService.someProperty;
+        }
+    }

+A component cannot remember its state.
+When navigating away from a component, it is destroyed along with all of its state.

+### Services

+* Provide funtionaliy across components
+* Logging, calculations, data access, data sharing, ...
+* Is registered with the angular injector
+* Inject service into any component that needs it
+* Services are singletons

+### Data Access Service

+A service that interacts with a backend for retrieving and storing data.